fifonik/FFMetrics/README.md

 ## ToDo
 - Config file for metrics
 - Command line options
 - Visual controls for graphs manipulating & saving
 - More than 12 files
-- More options: folder for logs? (cannot think of anything else)
+- More options: folder for logs, ...
+- Separate graphs from main program window?
 - Icon